Takamatsuzuka Tomb: Conservation

 The Cultural Affairs Agency of Japan is considering taking apart the stone chamber and reassembling it elsewhere to prevent further deterioration to its wall paintings.
 A painting called Asuka Bijin, or "beautiful women", is one of the murals in the tomb facing deterioration.
 The unusual preservation method is being considered because the tomb's current situation makes it impossible to prevent further damage and stop the spread of mold.

 Unlike the Kitora Tomb, in Asuka removing pieces of the Takamatsuzuka wall plaster and reinforcing them for conservation appears difficult because the plaster has numerous tiny cracks.

 Comparison

+These are most likely influenced by cultural exchange with the Goguryeo kingdom, as shown by similarities with the tombs near Pyongyang.
+During that period, Prince Shōtoku was said to have a tutor from the kingdom.

-In 2012, similar mural was found in a tomb in Mongolia.
+In 2012, a similar mural was found in the Shoroon Bumbagar tomb in Mongolia.
 The round mound, thought to be built by Göktürks in the 7th century, was excavated by Mongolian and Kazakh researchers.
 The mural depicts Azure Dragon and White Tiger with a procession of Chinese and Sogdian, and other Caucasoid traders.